cloftus96/Synthetic-Data-Generation/README.md

 ### Notes
 In order for the script to work correctly:
+- Python 3.7 must be installed, preferably to the path %HOMEDIRECTORY%\Python37.
+    - This is the version that the script was tested on.
+The script is not guaranteed to work on any other version.
 - The game Arma 3 **AND** Steam must **BOTH** be installed **and** updated.
 This script opens the game directly from the executable instead of the launcher, and if the game or Steam is not updated,